 Chemistry:

-- It is a glycoprotein with a molecular weight of 30,000.
+- TSH is a glycoprotein with a molecular weight of about 30,000.

-- Each molecule has 8 to 9 cysteine residues.
+- Each molecule contains 8 to 9 cysteine residues.

-- It is produced by “basophil cells” of the anterior pituitary organ lobe.
+- It is produced by basophil cells of the anterior pituitary gland.

 Functions:

-MSH darkens the skin and is involved in skin pigmentation by deposition of mammalian melanocytes.
+MSH darkens the skin and is involved in skin pigmentation by stimulating melanocytes to deposit melanin pigment.

 Abnormality: